St. Louis, MO 63103

 Another interactive digital screen.

+A prayer book carried overseas in 1918.
 Many artifacts in this display - helmets, weapons, uniforms, etc.

 This is one of several stations that allows you to listen with a headphone to a reading, often by a soldier.